Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

 Since the `credit card id` field references a separate `credit card` object, we need to set the `key` attribute to `reference`.
 Also, if we want to keep the `delete` action for the parent foreign key, instead of using the default *cascade* action, then we'll need to set it on the `sql:parent-foreign-key` element.
 :::

-At this point we can delete the `person_credit_card.xom` file from the *Sales* folder, since there will be nothing useful left in it.
-Also, in order to rebuild the entity classes using the new structure, we will run a *Clean* command on the *EF Domain Objects* generator under the *Data Layer* folder, followed by the *Generate* command on that generator.
+At this point, we can delete the `person_credit_card.xom` file from the *Sales* folder, since there will be nothing useful left in it.
+Also, to rebuild the entity classes using the new structure, we will run a *Clean* command on the *EF Domain Objects* generator under the *Data Layer* folder, followed by the *Generate* command on that generator.

 ### Configuring credit card types

 Before we add our enumeration, let's open the `credit_card.xom` file, and update the `card number` field to use a new logical type `credit card number`, instead of the `string25` that was created by the import process.
-In order to make credit card a selection, we will also update the key type `credit card` to be based on `integer enumeration`, as illustrated below.
+To make credit card a selection, we will also update the key type `credit card` to be based on `integer enumeration`, as illustrated below.

 ```xml title="credit_card.xom"
   <types>